Jim Rogers, Lead Instructor

 Anthony Fasano, PE, LEED AP, ACC, Part-Time Instructor

 I help engineers develop the core skills that help them have fulfilling and rewarding careers.
-I am the founder of The Engineering Career Coach website and podcasts through which I have coached thousands of engineers.
+I am the founder of the Engineering Management Institute website and podcasts through which I have coached thousands of engineers.

 After reaching the esteemed level of associate before age 30 at a reputable civil engineering firm, I realized that my success was largely due to the development of my non-technical skills, that is, my core skills such as communication, leadership, and the ability to build relationships.
 I have since left my career as a design engineer to instead inspire engineers to develop their soft skills.
 I do this through coaching, speaking, training, and writing.